hashicorp/terraform-website/content/source/docs/extend/resources/import.html.md

 ~> **Note:** Operators are responsible for writing the appropriate configuration that will be associated with the resource import.
 This restriction may be removed in a future version of Terraform.

 When importing, the operator will specify the Terraform configuration address for the resource they wish to import, along with an identifier for import.
-The import identifier may be different than the resource identifier (`ResourceData.SetId()`) for compatibility reasons outlined [#importer-state-function] in the below.
+The import identifier may be different than the resource identifier (`ResourceData.SetId()`) for compatibility reasons outlined below in the [Importer State Function](#importer-state-function) section.

 ```console
 $ terraform import example_thing.foo abc123